bartificer/programming-by-stealth/docs/pbs84.md

 ### Gathering the ‘Rest’

 The spread operator can be used within the object destructuring syntax to create a new dictionary with the name of your choice that contains all entries not already destructured into another variable.
-In other words, we can gather up the left overs into a new dictionary!
+In other words, we can gather up the leftovers into a new dictionary!

-Again, using our above example dictionary `userOSPrefs` we can extract Bob’s record into a variable named `bob`, and everyone else into a new dictionary named `notBob` like so:
+Again, using our above example dictionary `userOSPrefs`, we can extract Bob’s record into a variable named `bob`, and everyone else into a new dictionary named `notBob` like so:

 ```javascript
 const {bob, ...notBob} = userOSPrefs;